abivia/geocoding/README.md

 Neither offers support for concurrent requests.

-The PDO Cache takes a connection to a database, optionally with table names to override the default tables `geocoder_cache_ip` and `geocoder_cache_subnet`.
+The PDO Cache takes a connection to a database, optionally with table names to override the default tables `geocoder_cache_ip`, `geocoder_cache_subnet` and `geocoder_cache_options`.
 The cache handler will create these tables if they do not already exist.

 Applications can create persistent caches by conforming to the CacheHandler interface.
-Caches support different cache times for lookup hits and lookup misses.
+Caches support different retention times for lookup hits and lookup misses.
-In a file cache, the default cache time for a successful lookup is seven days, the cache time for a failed lookup is one hour.
+In a file cache, the default retention time for a successful lookup is seven days, the default retention time for a failed lookup is one hour.
-The PDO cach defaults to 30 days for a successful lookup and one hour for a failed lookup.
+The PDO cache defaults to 30 days for a successful lookup and one hour for a failed lookup.

+### Cache Purging

+Array caches are expected to be transient, so there is no purge logic.
+The file cache runs a purge at the time the cache is loaded.
+The PDO cache runs at the interval set by the `purgeCacheTime()` method, which defaults to 24 hours.
+On the first object creation,
+the last purge time is loaded from the database and cached in the session to reduce overhead.

 ## Sample Usage